TinfoilHat0/Defending-Against-Backdoors-with-Robust-Learning-Rate/README.md

 # Defending Against Backdoors with Robust Learning Rate

-This is the code for the AAAI 2021 paper [Defending Against Backdoors in Federated Learning with Robust Learning Rate in Federated Learning](https://ojs.aaai.org/index.php/AAAI/article/view/17118).
+This is the code for the AAAI 2021 paper [Defending Against Backdoors in Federated Learning with Robust Learning Rate](https://ojs.aaai.org/index.php/AAAI/article/view/17118).
 It has been tested with PyTorch 1.9.0.

 To use the code, first get [the datasets](https://utdallas.box.com/s/z4qd84e8wuaee0drxx9q0ms120zwxsgv), and unzip them under the root folder.